tylerrosnett/AnnaBot/README.md

 # AnnaBot

-This is a WIP discord bot that handles Spotify playlist inegration.
+This is a WIP discord bot that handles Spotify playlist integration.

 ## Usage